AccelAI/AI-Workshop-Installation-Guides/AI-Local/step_by_step_Windows_install.md

 ![Anaconda Installation](../imgs/anaconda-install.png)

-3. To make sure that everything is up to date, which is almost never the case, even with a fresh install, open the Anaconda Prompt, which will be found in the new Anaconda folder.
+3. To make sure that everything is up to date, which is almost never the case, even with a fresh install, open the Anaconda Prompt, which is an application that will be found in the new Anaconda folder.
+(Note: The Anaconda Prompt is just like the Command Prompt, however, it ensures that you are able to run Anaconda and Conda commands without have to change directory.)
 Run `conda update conda` and then `conda update --all`.
 For both of these, when requested to proceed, enter "y".
 (Note: The 2nd command should include an update of conda, however, it's been noted that doing these in two steps can sometimes avoid some crashing.)

 `conda list` will give you a list of everything installed along with the version numbers.

 ## Installing TensorFlow

 The [instructions](https://www.tensorflow.org/install/install_windows) for installing TensorFlow immediately point to two options: with CPU support only or with GPU support.
 The latter will give you better performance, but it's significantly more complicated and will require installing a lot of NVIDIA stuff, some of which requires approval for a NVIDIA developer account.
 That may take days, so let's go with CPU support only.
 (Note: If you'd like to try to install with GPU support you should go for it because it is awesome.
-Once all the NVIDIA stuff is in place, you'll have to make once small change below, which is `pip install --ignore-installed --upgrade tensorflow-gpu`.)
+Once all the NVIDIA stuff is in place, you'll have to make one small change below, which is `pip install --ignore-installed --upgrade tensorflow-gpu`.
+You can always come back and do this later, too.)

 1. Create a Conda environment named "tensorflow" by running `conda create -n tensorflow` in the Anaconda Prompt.
 Reply "y" at the prompt asking to proceed.
 (Note: This will, by default, include the version of Python installed.)

 2. Activate the environment by running `activate tensorflow`.
 (Note: Your prompt should change to something like `(tensorflow) C:>`.)

 3. To install the CPU only version of TensorFlow into the environment, run `pip install --ignore-installed --upgrade tensorflow`.
+(Note: If you run `conda list` and see that "tensorflow" is already there, then it came preinstalled with your Anaconda.
+Reinstalling it won't hurt, but this step might be superfluous.)

 If you get a pop-up windows that says, "Missing shortcut: Windows is searching for python.exe," you can click the button to tell Windows where to find it (saving you a ton of time) and then navigate to `C:\Users\{your-user-name}\Anaconda3`. python.exe should be in there.